-All regular meetings of the city commission shall be held on the est any chird Nesdays of each month the usual place of holding meetings of the city commission; but a special meeting of the descenter in the city under authority of a resolution previously adopted authorizing such meeting.
-If emeeting day shall fall on a legal holiday, then the meeting shall be held on the succeeding Web esday.
-Provided, however, at any meeting the commission may, by resolution, reschedule commission preeting on est to aates other than as established in this section, provided that the resolution so adopted is published of the citical newspaper of the city once at least three (3) days before the date so fixed.
-The city commission end, by violion, eliminate meetings for one (1) month each year to provide for vacations.
-The time and prace of sp. vial meetings shall be set by resolution.
+All regular meetings of the city commission shall be held on the first and third Tuesdays of each month the usual place of holding meetings of the city commission; but a special meeting may be held elsewhere in the city under authority of a resolution previously adopted authorizing such meetings.
+If a meeting day shall fall on a legal holiday, then the meeting shall be held on the succeeding Wednesday.
+Provided, however, at any meeting the commission may, by resolution, reschedule commission meeting dates to dates other than as established in this section, provided that the resolution so adopted is published in the official newspaper of the city once at least three (3) days before the date so fixed.
+The city commission may, by motion, eliminate meetings for one (1) month each year to provide for vacations.

-The agenda for regular meetings of the sity, some sion shall be established by the city manager and shall provide for public hearings, ordinances, resolutions and motions to be heard at 6:00 p.m. at the meeting on the first and third Tuesday of each month.
+The agenda for regular meetings of the city commission shall be established by the city manager and shall provide for public hearings, ordinances, resolutions and motions to be heard at 6:00 p.m. at the meeting on the first and third Tuesday of each month.

-Meetings of the city commit lier sharebe public, and any citizen shall have access to the minutes and records thereof at all reasonable times and under the supervision of the city clerk.
-The commission shall prescribe its own rules, regulations and order of botin ss, and shall keep minutes of its proceedings, and shall by ordinance prescribe its rules of parliamentary proceeding and identify a parliamentarian.
-The mayor shall maintain order at all meetings, and the police department, then instructions of the mayor, shall expel any person from the meeting who refuses to obey the order of the mayor in relation to preserving order at the meetings.
+Meetings of the city commission shall be public, and any citizen shall have access to the minutes and records thereof at all reasonable times and under the supervision of the city clerk.
+The commission shall prescribe its own rules, regulations and order of business, and shall keep minutes of its proceedings, and shall by ordinance prescribe its rules of parliamentary procedure and identify a parliamentarian.
+The mayor shall maintain order at all meetings, and the police department, upon instructions of the mayor, shall expel any person from the meeting who refuses to obey the order of the mayor in relation to preserving order at the meetings.
 The commission may meet in conference session at a place other than the regular meeting place, but no official action shall be taken at such conference meeting.